BLCM/bl3mods/Apocalyptech/README.md

   sometimes a Siren COM will spawn a little less powerful than it should.
   This makes sure that the `None` part is never chosen.

+## Mission-specific Mods

+- `sisterly_love_more_money.txt` - Buffs the amount of cash you get from the malfunctioning slot machines during Sisterly Love, in DLC2.
+They're actually still quite anemic; it doesn't look like there's a great way to buff them up significantly.

 ## Customization Tweaks

 - `expanded_customization_pools_*.txt` - Expands the world drop customization